 Touch free bottle fillers are located at various points throughout the district.
 The proper amount of drinking fountains will be maintained throughout the District.

-Bathrooms will be monitored for capacity and will be cleaned and disinfected three times each day by custodial staff.
+Bathrooms will be monitored for capacity and will be cleaned and disinfected each day by custodial staff.

 Filtration and ventilation will meet or exceed minimum requirements.
-Outside air circulation will be increased as much as possible but fans will not be used.
+Outside air circulation will be increased as much as possible.
 Teachers and staff will be encouraged to open windows and exterior doors when safe to do so and as conditions allow.
 The District will maintain adequate, code required ventilation as designed in our air handling units.

 The district requires students, faculty, or staff members who develop COVID-19 symptoms during the school day to report to the nurse’s office.
 If there are several students waiting to see the school nurse, students must wait at least 6 feet apart.
 The district has designated areas to separate individuals with symptoms of COVID-19 from others until they can go home or to a healthcare facility, depending on severity of illness.
 One area will be used to treat injuries, provide medications or nursing treatments, and the other area will be used for assessing and caring for ill students and staff.
 Both areas will be supervised by an adult and have easy access to a bathroom and sink with hand hygiene supplies.